 Tips to Help Nurses Pick New Year’s Goals

 Pick Something SpecificMany are guilty (myself included) of making their New Year’s resolutions and goals generic and difficult to measure.
 For example, Get healthier sounds impressive, but how exactly can you measure that?
 If you eat some assemblance of a salad cover in heavy salad dressing does that mean you are actually healthier?
 If you took the stairs after eating a candy bar, are you healthy now?
 No¦ probably not, but you could probably argue that you were making some healthier choices and therefore were healthier.
 You could argue it, but you’d be wrong.
 A better approach is making a goal to walk at least 30 minutes 4 times a week.
 A goal like this is clear and leaves little interpretation to whether or not you completed it.
 This will help you be much more accountable.

 Write it DownIt’s easy to say that you’re going to work towards a goal if you’re only saying it in your own head.
 If you fail to meet the goal then you can pretend you never really intended to achieve it in the first place.
 However, if you take the time to write it down, and maybe even tell others about it, then it cements this goal as a reality and something that you should actually spend time working towards.
 You will be far more disappointed in yourself if you can visibly see that you let yourself down.

 Establish a Clear DeadlineYou might think of New Year’s resolutions as yearlong efforts that you have all the way until December 31st to complete.
 Typically, they probably are, but you’re going to set goals not resolutions, remember?
 Goals need to have clearly defined deadlines that are staggered so you don’t have to try to complete all your goals simultaneously.
 Some goals can be completed at the same time, while others would fare a much better success rate if they were staggered.
 Pick dates that are attainable and write them down too!

-Nurses can use the New Year as a time to set goals that will help further their career and make them a better nurse.
+Make them CountNurses can use the New Year as a time to set goals that will help further their career and make them a better nurse.
 Make at least one of your goals something that will help you further you nursing career and provide better care to the patients you serve.

 Are you ready to earn your online nursing degree?